Codecademy/docs/content/r/concepts/functions/functions.md

   - 'paths/computer-science'
 ---

-Functions are blocks of code that can be repeatedly called by other code.
+[**Functions**](https://www.codecademy.com/resources/docs/general/function) are blocks of code that perform specific tasks.
+It can be repeatedly called within other parts of the code.
 A function is not called when it is defined, but only when another part of the code executes the function.

 ## Syntax